hazemAmir/MappSent/README.md

 - The mapping matrix is built by learning a linear transformation which minimizes the sum of squared Euclidean distances for the dictionary entries and using an orthogonality constraint to preserve the length normalization.
 - While in the bilingual scenario, source words are projected in the target space by using the bilingual mapping matrix (**VecMap**), in our case, original and related questions are both projected in a similar subspace using the monolingual sentence mapping matrix.
 This consists of our adaptation of the bilingual mapping.
 - Test sentences are projected in the new subspace thanks to the mapping matrix.
-- The cosine similarity is used to measure the similarity between the projected test sentences.
+- The Cosine similarity is used to measure the similarity between the projected test sentences.

 ## Requirements